Mical155/L2_2022_U13_Mitchell/Documentation/Design/Asset Table.md

 <img src="../Images/Other/logo.jpg" alt="alt text" height="100%" width="100%">

-This will be the image for my website and I chose this color scheme because it is similar to the one that I am currently using for my entire website.
+This will be the logo for my website and I chose this color scheme because it is similar to the one that I am currently using for my entire website.
 The logo will be located at the top of each web page within the website.
-This was made in adobe photoshop and the MP stands for Mitchell's Phones, I could probably add that jus5t underneath so that people know what it stands for.
+This was made in adobe photoshop and the MP stands for Mitchell's Phones, I could probably add that just underneath so that people know what it stands for.